dannycho7/Parse_body/README.md

 # Lower level bodyParser implementation

-Implementing body-parser functionality through express.
+Implementing body-parser functionality through express. <br />

-TODO:
- - Implement multipart-formdata
- - Security?
+Left out Raw and Text, since they are a less sophisticated version of urlencoded/json